blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/running.md

-Because this feature produces BDIO in which the same component may appear at multiple points in the graph, only ${blackduck_product_name} versions 2021.8.0 and newer have the ability to correctly display graphs organized by layer, and only if *Admin > Scan > Component Dependency Duplication Sensitivity* is set high enough to avoid removal of components that appear multiple times in the graph (at minimum: 2).
+Because this feature produces BDIO in which the same component may appear at multiple points in the graph, only ${blackduck_product_name} versions 2021.8.0 and newer have the ability to correctly display graphs organized by layer, and only if *Admin > System Settings > Scan > Component Dependency Duplication Sensitivity* is set high enough to avoid removal of components that appear multiple times in the graph (at minimum: 2).

 When organizing components by layer, you must also choose whether or not to include removed (whited-out) components in the output.